Receiver scaffold

 Production-ready webhook receivers in Node.js, Python, and Go.

 A correct webhook receiver does five things: read the exact request body bytes before any middleware re-serialises them; verify HMAC-SHA256 with a constant-time compare; check that X-Partner-Webhook-Timestamp is within the 5-minute window; deduplicate by an event-specific key; and return any 2xx HTTP status inside the 10-second budget.
-The receivers below cover all five for the three event types your partner record may be subscribed to: order.status_changed, partner.paid_out, earnings.cleared.
+The receivers below cover all five for the two event types your partner record may be subscribed to: order.status_changed, partner.paid_out.
 They use an in-process Set for idempotency.
 Replace it with a persistent store (a key-value cache with TTL, or a database table with a unique constraint).
 Disable response compression and any body-rewriting middleware on the webhook path.

 What the scaffolds share